pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * If not first turn and any opposing mon can faint, 50/50 score increase
 * The rules of a double battles still apply.
 Meaning if AI targets a player mon to kill it, it will not go for protect if the target has no move to faint the AI mon

-### Hazards (including Stone Axe / Ceaseless Edge) / Screens
+### Hazards (including Stone Axe / Ceaseless Edge)
-* if AI outdamages and player has a way to remove field effect, no score increase
+* If AI outdamages and player has a way to remove hazards, no score increase
-* 70/30 in favor of no rocks if player has a way to remove rocks
+* 70/30 in favor of no hazards if player has a way to remove rocks
-* If AI/player has only 3 mons left no rocks set up
+* If AI/player has only 3 mons left no score increase
 * AI will always only set up one layer of hazards
+* In any other situation, +3

+### Screens
+* If no corresponding category on player, no score increase
+* If player has a BrickBreak type move
+    1. if AI faints player faster, no score increase
+    2. Otherwise 30% to be increased by +3
-* In any other situation 100% (outside of kill)
+* In any other situation, +3

+### Follow me
+* If partner dies to any player mon, +3
+* If follow me is present on both ai mons and conditions apply for both mons, only the right side will get a +3

 ### Speed Control
 * If AI cant't drop speed, no increase